scripting/open-source-writing/2017/12/petition.md

 ## Stop interfering with the Mueller investigation

-Donald Trump, president of the United States, has a strange and as yet undetermined relationship with Russia.
-He probably owes them a lot of money.
-We need to know about this.
-Since the president hasn't been forthcoming, we're using the Mueller investigation and the FBI.
+Donald Trump, president of the United States, has an unclear and apparently improper financial and political relationship with Russia.
+We need to understand this.
+Since the president hasn't been forthcoming, we are relying on the Mueller investigation and the FBI.

-As American voters, taxpayers and citizens, of all parties, from all states, we demand that the president, and congressional Republicans stop undermining and obstructing the Mueller investigation and the FBI.
-Let the investigation run its course.
+As American voters, taxpayers and citizens, of all political parties and from all states, we demand that the president and members of Congress stop undermining and obstructing the Mueller investigation and the FBI.
+Let the investigation run its course unhindered.

 ### Notes